-If you think you've recently been exposed to hepatitis C virus, it's important to get tested right away.
+If you think you've recently been exposed to the hepatitis C virus, it's important to get tested right away.
 Blood tests to detect hepatitis C virus proteins, followed by a later test to detect antibodies to the virus, can usually distinguish acute from chronic infection.
-Having acute hepatitis C infection makes a difference in the choice of treatment.
+Knowing you have an acute hepatitis C infection may make a difference in the choice of treatment.

 See more Expert Answers

-- Hepatitis C FAQs for the public.
-Centers for Disease Control and prevention. http://www.cdc.gov/hepatitis/c/cfaq.htm.
-Accessed March 12, 2014.
+- Hepatitis C questions and answers for the public.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/hcv/cfaq.htm.
+Accessed June 22, 2020.

 - Management of acute HCV infection.
 American Association for the Study of Liver Diseases and Infectious Diseases Society of America. https://www.hcvguidelines.org/unique-populations/acute-infection.
 Accessed June 22, 2020.